 What to Submit to COLA

-For each review, please includes the review summary with rating, the current CV, the Summary of CIS (6-yrs) report, and the OGS Committees report.
+For each review, please include the review summary with rating, the current CV, the Summary of CIS (6-yrs) report, and the OGS Committees report.
 The latter two reports are distributed to departments in September, but copies are retained in the Dean's Office in case you need them.

 In the event of an unsatisfactory rating, the department chair, faculty member, and dean shall collaborate to develop a faculty support plan within 30 days of receiving the written evaluation (see section 9).
 Additional deadlines and follow-up will apply in those cases.
 Although faculty development support plans are required after "unsatisfactory" reviews, they are not exclusively meant for that purpose, nor are they to be considered a disciplinary action (see section 8).